astralfrontier/chaosfrontier-org-wiki/characters/guardian-ghost.md

 ### When did you officially become a part of your legacy?

+Miguel's father David is the currently active "Guardian Ghost".
+He introduced Miguel to other adult heroes on his 16th birthday, proud that the boy had already exhibited powers and would become the next Ghost.
+A few of Dad's cronies know about the Voice, and asked about it.
+Both Miguel and his dad were evasive.
+But as far as these adult heroes know, Miguel has the job.

 ### What’s the greatest achievement of your legacy?

+The original Sam Murphy stopped an international spy ring from blowing up a fleet of American Liberty ships.
+That put the Guardian Ghost on the map, at least in the superhero community.

 ### How does the public perceive your legacy?

+While the public doesn't know too much about the specifics of the Ghosts, or that they are the Murphy family, they are considered American patriots, and a Guardian Ghost sighting is considered a sign that justice is on the job.
+Previous Ghosts have been unerringly led to dangerous criminals and anti-government conspiracies, so while their methods and powers are sometimes questionable, their results make up for it.

 ### How does your legacy tie into your reasons for being a hero?

+Miguel is enough of a Murphy to feel obliged to use what powers he has in the cause of justice.
+But if he's not able to hear the Voice, can he really be one of the Ghosts?
+Should he even try?
+Or - perhaps, like his mother wants - should he put it away, and live a normal life?
+For now, he associates with other heroes, hoping that maybe this will get the Voice's attention, or at least give him some kind of direction.

 # The Legacy
 **Hero Name**: Guardian Ghost